toidiu/toidiu.github.io/content/gin/corpse-reviver-2.md

 +++
-title = "Martini"
+title = "Corpse Reviver #2"
-weight = 1
+weight = 30
 +++

--  1 ⅔ Parts Gin
+- 1 Part Gin
--  ⅓ Part Dry Vermouth
+- 1 Part Lemon juice
--  1 Dash Orange Bitters
+- 1 Part Cocchi Americano (Lillet Blanc)
--  1 Whole Green Olive
+- 1 Part Cointreau
--  1 Twist Lemon
+- Dash Absinthe

-**Fill a mixing glass with ice cubes.
-Add all ingredients.
-Stir and strain into a chilled cocktail glass.
-Garnish with a green olive and lemon.**
+Rinse a chilled cocktail glass with absinthe and toss excess.
+Stir all ingredients with ice then strain into a chilled cocktail glass.
+Garnish with an lemon twist.